Imperial Hotel, Tokyo: Third Imperial Hotel: 1968–present

-The third main building is a 17-story hotel tower with 772 guest rooms, constructed on the site of Wright's building and opened on March 10, 1970.

-Context and construction

 Although there had been talk of replacing the Wright hotel since before the planned 1940 Olympics, the first serious mention of plans for a new building was in 1963 when board minutes show that Takahashi Teitaro had been sent to the United States to look at hotels and start planning.
-At the October 16, 1966 board meeting, a plan to build a new hotel, to be completed in time for Expo '70 in Osaka, was unanimously approved.
-Ground was broken on February 28, 1968, just after demolition of the Wright building was completed.
-The 10 story parking garage just south of the annexes was completed before the new hotel, in 1969.
+At the 16 October 1966, board meeting, a plan to build a new hotel, to be completed in time for Expo '70 in Osaka, was unanimously approved.
+Ground was broken on 28 February 1968, just after demolition of the Wright building was completed.
+The 10 story parking garage just south of the annexes was completed in 1969, before the rest of the third main building.
+The third main building, a 17-story hotel tower with 772 guest rooms, was constructed on the site of Wright's building and opened on 10 March 1970.

 The 1954 and 1958 annexes were torn down in 1979.
-Construction of a 31-story mixed-use tower of four floors of shops, 14 floors of offices, and 363 guest rooms on the top 12 floors began on December 25, 1979.
-The new tower opened on March 13, 1983.
+Construction of a 31-story mixed-use tower (known as the Imperial Hotel Tower Building or Imperial Hotel Tower annex) began on 25 December 1979 and opened on 13 March 1983.
+The tower contains four floors of shops (known as the Imperial Hotel Plaza), 14 floors of offices, and 363 guest rooms on the top 12 floors.
+The tower was in service for 40 years until its demolition in 2024.